 The servant whom the king pardoned owed ten thousand talents.
-In today’s money, a single denarii is the equivalent of one day’s work.
+In today’s money one denarii is the equivalent of one day’s work.
 One talent equals 6,000 denarii or 6,000 days’ wages.
 Assuming that one day’s wage is $100, it would take an ordinary laborer about 16 years to earn one talent, which equals $600,000.
 The servant in this parable owed his Master 10,000 talents.
 It would have taken him 160 years to pay his debt of 10,000 talents.
 No one lives that long.
 Although this servant owed an incredible debt that he could never repay, his Master showed compassion, and was merciful toward him, and forgave his debt.

 We could never pay the debt we owe for sin.
 But Christ, being compassionate, paid our debt in full at the cross.
 Hence, the kingdom of heaven operates on the principle of forgiveness.
 It is God’s will that we live our lives based on this principle.

 Why We Should Pardon Others

-Because Jesus paid a debt that we could never pay, He expects that we forgive others as He forgave us.
-He expects that we are not like the ungrateful servant.
+Jesus paid a debt that we could never pay.
+Therefore, He expects us to forgive others as He forgave us.
+He does not want us to be like the ungrateful servant.
 After his master forgave him, he found a fellow servant who owed him a hundred denarii.
 A hundred denarii–100 days work–is about $10,000.
 He demanded that he pay him.
 And even though his fellow servant begged for mercy, he still threw him into prison and vowed to leave him there until he had paid all that he owed.